|

 Beware of:

-You would think that with all those Governmental agencies and "consumer watch-dogs", someone would have done something about it by now, or at lease exposed the TRUTH!
+You would think that with all those Governmental agencies and "consumer watch-dogs", someone would have done something about it by now, or at least exposed the TRUTH!

 But no, the real data is not secret, but it is well hidden in Oil Industry production and marketing data.

-This then is the expose of facts that are not secret but are so seldom revealed, that they are for all practical purpose UNKNOWN.
+This then is the expose of facts that are not secret but are so seldom revealed, that they are for all practical purpose UNKNOWN to average vehicle owner.

 Very few people are aware that a barrel of petroleum is a measure that is equivalent to 42 US Gallons.